IzzySoft/relman/doc/readme.txt

 -------------------------

-This little program is (c)opyrighted by Andreas Itzchak Rehberg (devel@izzysoft.de) and protected by the GNU Public License Version 2 (GPL).
+This little program is (c)opyrighted by Andreas Itzchak Rehberg (devel AT izzysoft DOT de) and protected by the GNU Public License Version 2 (GPL).
 For details on the License see the file LICENSE in this directory.
 The contents of this archive may only be distributed all together.

 ===============================================================================